moliver28/research-handbook/content/handbook/people-group/quarterly-talent-review.md

 ## Report Overview

-The Talent Review report is designed to provide division leadership with key organizational metrics across multiple areas.
+The QTR report is designed to provide division leadership with key organizational metrics across multiple areas.
 Below is a breakdown of the core metrics, organized into relevant categories:
 1. Workforce Metrics
   - Span of control
   - Attrition rates